United Nations Convention Against Corruption: Conference of the States Parties

-Other sessions of the CoSP took place in Panama in 2013, the Russian Federation in 2015, Austria in 2017 and United Arab Emirates in 2019.
+Other sessions of the CoSP took place in Panama in 2013, the Russian Federation in 2015, Austria in 2017 and the United Arab Emirates in 2019.

 Implementation of the UNCAC and monitoring mechanism

 In accordance with Article 63(7) of UNCAC, "the Conference shall establish, if it deems necessary, any appropriate mechanism or body to assist in the effective implementation of the Convention".
 At its first session, the CoSP established an open-ended intergovernmental expert group to make recommendations to the Conference on the appropriate mechanism.
-A voluntary "Pilot Review Programme", which was limited in scope, was initiated to offer adequate opportunity to test possible methods to review the implementation of UNCAC, with the overall objective to evaluate efficiency and effectiveness of the tested mechanism(s) and to provide to the CoSP information on lessons learnt and experience acquired, thus enabling the CoSP to make informed decisions on the establishment of an appropriate mechanism for reviewing the implementation of UNCAC.
+A voluntary "Pilot Review Programme", which was limited in scope, was initiated to offer the adequate opportunity to test possible methods to review the implementation of UNCAC, with the overall objective to evaluate efficiency and effectiveness of the tested mechanism(s) and to provide to the CoSP information on lessons learnt and experience acquired, thus enabling the CoSP to make informed decisions on the establishment of an appropriate mechanism for reviewing the implementation of UNCAC.

 The CoSP at its third session, held in Doha in November 2009, adopted Resolution 3/1 on the review of the implementation of the convention, containing the terms of reference of an Implementation Review Mechanism (IRM).
 It established a review mechanism aimed at assisting countries to meet the objectives of UNCAC through a peer review process.
 The IRM is intended to further enhance the potential of the UNCAC, by providing the means for countries to assess their level of implementation through the use of a comprehensive self-assessment checklist, the identification of potential gaps and the development of action plans to strengthen the implementation of UNCAC domestically.
 UNODC serves as the secretariat to the review mechanism.